Probate Q&A Series

 1. Determine Your Status

 If the decedent left a will, you are either a named beneficiary or an heir at law.
 If there’s no will, North Carolina’s intestacy rules decide who inherits.
-These rules appear in North Carolina General Statute § 29–14.
-You can review the statute at G.S.
+These rules appear in North Carolina General Statutes Chapter 29.
+You can review the statutes beginning at G.S.
 29-14.

 2. Review the Will and Inventory

 Ask the personal representative (formerly called executor) for a copy of the will, an inventory of assets, and the initial accounting.
-Under Article 15 of Chapter 28A, they must provide this information when you request it.
+Under Article 15 of Chapter 28A, the personal representative must file an inventory and accountings with the court, and interested persons may review the estate file.

 3. Observe Deadlines

-You only have a limited window to object to distributions or file a caveat (formal objection) to the opening of probate.
-North Carolina General Statute § 28A-10-2 outlines how and when to file.
-If you miss these deadlines, the court may lose jurisdiction to consider your claim.
+You only have a limited window to file a caveat (formal challenge) to the probate of a will.
+North Carolina General Statute § 31-32 governs caveat proceedings.
+If you miss applicable deadlines, your claim may be barred.

 4. Raise Objections Promptly